i9cloud-tech/perry/README.md

 # Perry

-Perry is an open source tool, made in Go lang to help freelancer manage them clients and projects.
+Perry is an open source tool, made in JavaScript using electron to help freelancer manage them clients and projects.